 First, determine what your brand wants to achieve and develop a social media strategy around it.
 Are you looking to build awareness?
 Generate sales?
 Showcase real-life results from real people?
 By keeping your strategy specific, you can determine which social media channels and tactics are the best fit for your business and brand community.

 Customers are increasingly savvier and more discerning about which businesses they trust – especially in the health and wellness category.
 Before making any sort of purchase, they’ll do a quick Google to check out your online presence – which often leads them straight to your social media pages.
 As a matter of fact, 84% of online shoppers in North America review at least one social media site before making a purchase from a brand.

 Are they going to find an abandoned ghost town with images done up in Microsoft Paint?
 Or will they find a beautifully curated social media page?
-Setting up information-heavy profiles with frequent updates and helpful content will showcase your brand’s authority and ensures you make a positive first impression, showing that your business is communicative, knowledgeable, and friendly.
+Setting up information-heavy profiles with frequent updates and helpful content will showcase your brand’s authority and ensures you make a positive first impression to those visiting the brand community, showing that your business is communicative, knowledgeable, and friendly.

 Additionally, look for ways to demonstrate your expertise as a thought leader in the industry.
-Blog posts, Q&A’s, and behind the scenes footage are a great way to show the unique things your business offers, and will establish a more personable and authentic tone to your brand.
+Blog posts, Questions and Answers, and behind the scenes footage are a great way to show the unique things your business offers, and will establish a more personable and authentic tone to your brand.